dotnet/source-build/README.md

 [![Join the chat at https://gitter.im/dotnet/source-build](https://badges.gitter.im/dotnet/source-build.svg)](https://gitter.im/dotnet/source-build?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-This repo is the starting point for building .NET from source.
+This repo is the starting point for building .NET 6 from source.
+Instructions for building other .NET versions are provided near the end of this document.

 ## .NET 6.0